puppetlabs-toy-chest/puppetlabs-aws/README.md

 #### Type: ec2_securitygroup

-Sets up an EC2 security group.

 ##### `name
 *Required* The name of the security group.
+This is the value of the AWS Name tag.

 ##### `region`
 *Required* The region in which to launch the security group.
 For valid values, see [AWS Regions](http://docs.aws.amazon.com/general/latest/gr/rande.html#ec2_region).